 He was born in Italy and lived from 1478 to 1553.
-He was the first doctor to have suggested that human diseases may be caused by pathogens.
-He further stated that these pathogens came from outside the body and could be passed from one human to the other through direct and indirect contact.
+He was the first doctor to suggest that human diseases may be caused by pathogens.
+He further stated that these pathogens came from outside the body and could be passed from one human to another through direct and indirect contact.

 - Andreas Vesalius

 He was a Flemish physician and anatomist who lived from 1514 to 1564.
-He wrote a book known as “De Humaini Corporis Fabrica”.
-This book became a very important book ever written on the human anatomy.
-He dissected corpses and examined them after which he detailed the human anatomy.
+He wrote the book “De Humani Corporis Fabrica”.
+This became a very important book written on human anatomy.
+He dissected corpses and examined them, after which he detailed human anatomy.